A vanishing theorem for tautological classes of aspherical manifolds: Vanishing criteria for tautological classes of aspherical manifolds

-\begin{conj}[Burghelea] Any group of type $F$ is in $\BC$. \end{conj} Recall that a group is said to be of type $F$ if there exists a model of its classifying space which is a finite complex, in particular the fundamental group of any aspherical manifold is of type $F$.
+Recall that a group is said to be of type $F$ if there exists a model of its classifying space which is a finite complex, in particular the fundamental group of any aspherical manifold is of type $F$.
+Combining \cref{blubb} and \cref{Markus' trick} below shows that for group of type $F$ being in $\CBC$ is indeed equivalent to the central part of Burghelea's conjecture as stated in the introduction, justifying the name.

 We will review known results about Burghelea's conjecture in the final chapter.
-For now let it suffice to say, that it is known to be true for several classes of groups and that, while some groups are known to lie outside of $\BC$, none of them are of type $F$.
+For now let it suffice to say that it is known to be true for several classes of groups and that while some groups are known to lie outside of $\BC$ none of them are of type $F$.
 In order to connect Burghelea's conjecture to ours we need yet another definition.

 \begin{Def} Let $\KC$ (kernel property) denote the class of groups $\Gamma$, such that $\cd_\mathbb Q(\Gamma) < \infty$ and the map